 If you think you've messed up your

 gem, you can always uninstall your way out of the problem.

 for i in 'gem list --no-versions'; do gem uninstall -aIx $i; done

-If you're doing research on other frameworks that can help you built API-only apps, I suggest you look into:
+If you're researching other frameworks that can help you build API-only apps, I suggest reviewing:

 - Sinatra Framework if you know Ruby and don't want to deal with the Rails community.

 - ExpressJS with Passport Local API if you're a fan of building apps using a single language.